django-parler/django-parler/docs/background.rst

 The disadvantages are:

 * The database schema is changed based on the project settings.
-* Third party packages can't provide reasonable South data migrations for translated fields.
+* Third party packages can't provide reasonable data migrations for translated fields.
 * For projects with a large number of languages, a lot of additional fields will be read with each query,